-- Sexual assault such as groping, grabbing or forced intercourse.
+- Sexual assault such as groping, grabbing, or forced intercourse.

-Our Illinois sexual abuse lawyers would like to point out that not all victims of sexual abuse come forward and in some instances, the student may be taking part in inappropriate activities willingly.
-This does not make it any more appropriate or legal.
-As parents, we worry about the safety of our children and may often feel that we are unable to protect them when they need it most.
-There are ways that you can detect the signs of abuse, however, so that you may launch an investigation to uncover any evidence of misconduct and seek justice from the person who is hurting your child.
-Here are some of the signs to look for.
+Just as not all victims of sexual abuse come forward, in some instances a student may be willingly taking part in inappropriate sexual activity.
+This does not make it any more appropriate or legal on the part of the adult predator.
+As parents, we worry about our children’s safety and fear we may be unable to protect them when they need it most.
+There are ways you can detect the signs of sexual abuse, however, so you can investigate any evidence of misconduct and seek punishment for the adult who is exploiting or hurting your child.

-- Suspicious and inappropriate text messages.
+- Suspicious or inappropriate text messages.

-- Physical marks on your child’s body.
+- Unexplained physical marks on your child’s body.

 - Direct accusations of abuse.